Labels We Love – Motown

 • 4 stars: “The bottom line on A Secret Place is that while the set did well commercially, it got nowhere near the critical praise of its predecessors.
 That’s a shame, because it is a truly fine album whose grooves and pleasures stand the test of time easily.
 It’s ripe for reappraisal.”

-• If you’re a Grover Washington fan, this title from 1976 is surely of interest, assuming you already have his best masterpiece, All the King’s Horses.
+• If you’re a Grover Washington fan, this title from 1976 is surely of interest, assuming you already have his masterpiece, All the King’s Horses.

 (more…)